Build failure under Mac OS X 10.3.9

 iptc.hpp:249: error: int Exiv2::IptcData::add(const

 make: * [all] Error 2

 Build of version 0.14 was successful under this OS version.

-#2 Updated by Andreas Huggel almost 10 years ago
+#2 Updated by Andreas Huggel about 10 years ago

 Attachment firsttry.patch is an attempt to fix the problem.
 I have had a very similar error message here earlier (on Linux/g++-4.3) and it went away when I used a 0 pointer argument in the Iptcdatum constructor on line 1082.